 What are the tax implications of residence?

 An international student who is resident in the UK will normally be entitled to UK tax allowances and income tax reliefs; these include the personal allowance for income tax and the annual exempt amount for capital gains tax.
-There is more information on personal allowances in the ‘tax essentials' section of this website.
+There is more information on personal allowances in the tax essentials section.

 The following bullet points summarise your tax position in different situations:

-- If you are UK resident and not domiciled in the UK – you pay UK tax on your UK income and gains on the arising basis.
-You can choose to pay UK tax on your foreign income and foreign gains on either the arising basis or the 'remittance basis' of taxation.
+- If you are UK resident and not domiciled in the UK – yyou pay UK tax on your UK income and gains on the arising basis as above.
+However, you can choose to pay UK tax on your foreign income and foreign gains on either the arising basis or the remittance basis of taxation.
+In some cases, the remittance basis applies automatically.

 There were different rules for these years and, if necessary, you are recommended to take professional advice.